Internal mini form

-For those with cerebral palsy, orthopedic surgeries are common, but there not the only types of surgery that may be required in the life of a person who has cerebral palsy.
+For those with Cerebral Palsy, orthopedic surgeries are common, but they're not the only types of surgery that may be required in the life of a person who has Cerebral Palsy.

 While orthopedic reasons for surgery can be numerous, some opt for surgery to improve functionality and use it to address feeding difficulties, bowel and bladder challenges, ensure joint stability, correct spinal curvatures, or minimize drooling, for example.
 Some may wish to decrease chronic pain levels.
 Others may elect surgery for appearance, hygiene or caregiver reasons.
 This may involve improvements in gait, standing, bracing, aligning bite, or improving the appearance of a smile.

 For general information on surgery, Surgery for Cerebral Palsy

 Surgeries most common to those with Cerebral Palsy usually fall under the following categories: